foreign garbage in victoria?

 What is foreign cruise ship garbage?

 Fair Sailing defines ‘foreign garbage’ as solid and liquid wastes removed from cruise ships.
 Solid waste includes garbage, organics and recyclable goods.
-Liquid waste includes blackwater (sewage), grey water (from sinks, showers, laundry), oily bilge water, and hazardous liquids.
+Liquid waste includes blackwater (sewage), grey water (from sinks, showers, laundry), oily waste.

 what kind of SOLID WASTE MATERIALS come off the cruise ships?